Killersssurprise/Pixel-Convertor/README.md

-# Image pixel converter (Pixel battle converter)
+# Pixel-Convertor (Pixel-Converter, Pixel battle converter, Image Pixelizer)

 <!--- [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger) -->

-Pixel converter is an OpenCV powered Java Image converter which allow you to get any pixelized image.
+Pixel-Convertor is an open source OpenCV Java powered Image Pixelizer which allow you to get any Pixelized image using certain colors you choose.

   - Supports median, bilateral, gauss filtration, erode and dilate methods
   - Use any colors you want